 Most of the time, buying a house is going to be more expensive than renting a house.
 In addition to the mortgage payments being more expensive than monthly rent, you'll have to worry about other costs.
 The down payment on the home is usually between 5 to 20 percent of the total cost of the home, but putting more down lowers the total interest you'll pay over the term of your mortgage.
-If you are putting less, you have to also pay for mortgage default insurance.
-Then there are closing costs and plenty of additional fees to handle.
-You also have to factor in utilities and maintaining your home.
-In the end, buying a home will almost always be more costly than renting but you will actually own the property.
-This makes a big difference for some people, as they are willing to pay more to have their own private space.
+If you are putting down less, you have to also pay for mortgage default insurance.
+Then there are closing costs and plenty of additional fees to boot.

 It's no secret that Canadian homes located in the most scenic or bustling areas are extremely expensive.
 The average homeowner cannot always afford to buy homes in those highly desirable locations.
 If you are determined to live in a certain hot spot, renting could make it all possible.
-While rent in prime locales will still be relatively high, it should be significantly cheaper than a mortgage in the same areas and certainly more affordable.
-If you're set on buying a home, you may have to lower your expectations to stay within your budget; compromising is often necessary when prime location is the number one priority.
+While rent in prime locales will still be relatively high, it should be significantly cheaper than a mortgage in the same areas.
+If you're set on buying a home, you may have to lower your expectations to stay within your budget.
+Compromising is often necessary when prime location is the number one priority.

 Another thing to consider before sinking serious cash into a home is the duration of your occupancy.
 Many people buy homes when they believe that they'll reside there for a significant amount of time.
 Ask yourself several questions before making the decision to buy a home.
 Do you have a stable job that's within a reasonable distance from the home?
 Does your job require you to travel frequently and for extended periods of time?
 Do you plan on having children in the next few years and expect to upgrade to a larger residence?
 Is it possible that you'll have to relocate permanently for another job?